appsinacup/godot-rapier-physics/README.md

             alt="Chat on Discord"></a>
 </p>

 A 2d [rapier](https://github.com/dimforge/rapier) physics server for [Godot Engine v4.2](https://github.com/godotengine/godot), implemented as a GDExtension.
+Also integrates with salva for 2d liquids.

 # Features